BlueBrain/HighFive/README.md

 whereby the `int` type of this example can be replaced by any of the above types.
 See [easy_load_dump.cpp](src/examples/easy_load_dump.cpp) for more details.

-> Note that `H5Easy::File` is just short for `HighFive::File`.
+> Note that classes such as `H5Easy::File` are just short for the regular `HighFive` classes (in this case `HighFive::File`).
 They can thus be used interchangeably.

 ### Test Compilation
 Remember: Compilation is not required.
 Used only for unit test and examples